-All the simulations in this study are undertaken with the Met Office Unified Model (Metum) version 7.3 in its limited-area model configuration.
-This is a finite-difference model that solves the non-hydrostatic deep-atmosphere dynamical equations with a semi-implicit, semi-Lagrangian integration scheme (Davies et al., 2005).
+All the simulations in this study are undertaken with the Met Office Unified Model (MetUM) version 7.3 in its limited-area model configuration.
+This is a finite-difference model which solves the non-hydrostatic deep-atmosphere dynamical equations with a semi-implicit, semi-Lagrangian integration scheme (Davies et al., 2005).
 It uses Arakawa C staggering in the horizontal (Arakawa and Lamb, 1977) and is terrain following with a hybrid-height Charney-Phillips (Charney and Phillips, 1953) vertical coordinate.
-Parametrisation of physical processes includes longwave and shortwave radiation (Edwards and Slingo, 1996), boundary layer parameterisation (Lock et al., 2000), cloud microphysics and large-scale precipitation (Wilson and Ballard, 1999), and convection (based on Gregory and Rowntree, 1990).
-The convection scheme in the Metum is a mass-flux scheme with a convective available potential energy (CAPE) timescale closure for deep convection.
-The CAPE timescale determines the rate of consumption of CAPE by convection and thereby determines the intensity of the convection parameterisation response to the large-scale forcing.
-The shallow-convection parameterisation is based on the results of Grant and Brown (1999) with a thermodynamic cloud-base closure (Grant, 2001).
+Parametrization of physical processes includes long-wave and short-wave radiation (Edwards and Slingo, 1996), boundary-layer parametrization (Lock et al., 2000), cloud microphysics and large-scale precipitation (Wilson and Ballard, 1999), and convection (based on Gregory and Rowntree, 1990).
+The convection scheme in the MetUM is a mass-flux scheme with a convective available potential energy (CAPE) time-scale closure for deep convection.
+The CAPE time-scale determines the rate of consumption of CAPE by convection and thereby determines the intensity of the convection parametrization response to the largescale forcing.
+The shallow-convection parametrization is based on the results of Grant and Brown (1999) with a thermodynamic cloud-base closure (Grant, 2001).

-The simulations have been performed over the North-Atlantic-Europe (NAE) domain.
-The NAE domain has a horizontal grid spacing of 0.11° and uses a rotated pole so that the grid spacing in distance terms is approximately uniform at ~ 12 km across the domain.
-It contains 600×360 horizontal grid points and has 70 vertical levels with a lid at around 80 km.
-The NAE domain extends approximately from 30° N to 70° N in latitude and from 60° W to 40° E in longitude in the non-rotated geographical coordinate system.
+The simulations have been performed over the North Atlantic-Europe (NAE) domain.
+The NAE domain has a horizontal grid spacing of $0.11^{\circ}$ and uses a rotated pole so that the grid spacing in distance terms is approximately uniform at $\sim 12$ km across the domain.
+It contains $600 \times 360$ horizontal grid points and has 70 vertical levels with a lid at around 80 km.
+The NAE domain extends approximately from $30^{\circ}$ N to $70^{\circ}$ N in latitude and from $60^{\circ}$ W to $40^{\circ}$ E in longitude in the non-rotated geographical coordinate system.

-2.2 Tracer methods
+2.2.
+Tracer methods

 If the atmosphere was adiabatic, potential temperature (and entropy) would be conserved along trajectories in a Lagrangian framework.
 However, changes in potential temperature do occur and these in turn influence the atmosphere dynamics.
-Changes to the dynamics themselves modify the development of diabatic processes closing a feedback loop characterised by strong non-linearity.
+Changes to the dynamics themselves modify the development of diabatic processes closing a feedback loop characterized by strong nonlinearity.
 The most important diabatic processes in the atmosphere are diabatic turbulent mixing, radiation and water phase transitions associated with latent heat absorption and release.

 The method described here is similar to the method for potential vorticity (PV) described in Stoelinga (1996) and Gray (2006) with differences in the formulation to reflect the differences between PV and the variables of interest here.
-Potential temperature θ can be written in terms of a conserved component θ_0 , that can be redistributed by advection but is not modified by parameterised diabatic processes, and a modification component $\Delta\theta$ which is also advected and carries, in addition, the accumulative action of diabatic processes.
+Potential temperature $\theta$ can be written in terms of a conserved component $\theta_0$ , which can be redistributed by advection but is not modified by parametrized diabatic processes, and a modification component $\Delta \theta$ which is also advected and carries, in addition, the accumulative action of diabatic processes.
 The modification component can be further decomposed in several sub-terms, each carrying the action of a specific diabatic process.
-The potential temperature can therefore be written as where $\Delta\theta_i$ represents the accumulative contribution due to the i-th parameterised process.
-The processes that we include in this analysis are the following: (a) contribution due to the boundary layer parameterisation, $\Delta\theta{\rm BL}$; (b) contribution due to the large-scale cloud and precipitation
+The potential temperature can therefore be written as where $\Delta \theta_i$ represents the accumulative contribution due to the ith parametrized process.
+The processes we include in this analysis are:

-$$\theta(x,t) = \theta_0(x,t) + \sum{i=\text{proc}} \Delta \theta_i(x,t) + R{\theta}(x,t), \tag{1}$$
+$$\theta(x,t) = \theta_0(x,t) + \sum{i=\text{proc}} \Delta \theta_i(x,t) + R\theta(x,t), \qquad (1)$$

+- (i) contribution due to the boundary-layer parametrization, $\Delta \theta{\rm BL}$ ; - (ii) contribution due to the large-scale cloud and precipitation (microphysics) parametrization, $\Delta \theta{mp}$ ; - (iii) contribution due to the convection parametrization, $\Delta \theta{\rm conv}$ ; and - (iv) contribution due to radiation, $\Delta \theta{rad}$ .

-(microphysics) parameterisation, $\Delta\theta{\rm mp}$; (c) contribution due to the convection parametrisation, $\Delta\theta{\rm conv}$, and (d) contribution due to radiation, $\Delta\theta{\rm rad}$.
-The term R{θ} represents a residual arising from other sources of potential temperature modification related to fluxes through the boundaries and numerical (interpolation errors) and physical diffusion.
+The term $R{\theta}$ represents a residual arising from other sources of potential temperature modification related to fluxes through the boundaries and numerical (interpolation errors) and physical diffusion.